 tar xzf ZWaveJSController-nnnnn.tar.gz # for Linux with tarball unzip ZWaveJSController-nnnnn.zip # for Linux with ZIP archive

 If you are on Windows, just open the ZIP archive and copy/paste the contents to your

-Later, to upgrade to a newer release of ZWaveJSController, you will simply repeat step 1 and then steps 3 and 4 (skip step 2).
+Later, to upgrade to a newer release of ZWaveJSController, you will simply repeat step 1 and then steps 3 through 5 (skip step 2).

 To configure an instance of ZWaveJSController:

 - Make sure your Z-Wave JS UI or server instance is running.
-If you are using Z-Wave JS UI, you should be able to connect to its UI on port 8091 (usually).
+If you are using Z-Wave JS UI, you should be able to connect to its web interface on port 8091 (usually).